grammyjs/website/site/docs/advanced/business.md

 When you or your customer edit or delete messages in your chat, your bot will be notified of this.
 More specifically, you will receive `edited_business_message` or `deleted_business_messages` updates.
 Your bot can handle them the normal way using `bot.on` and its countless [filter queries](../guide/filter-queries).

-However, your bot is **NOT** able edit or delete messages in the chat.
+However, your bot is **NOT** able delete messages in the chat.
+Also, although the Telegram API has methods for editing messages, they are not implemented in grammY.

 Similarly, your bot is **NOT** able to forward messages from the chat, or copy them elsewhere.
 All of these things are left to humans.